CMC时空档案

 White Paper Protests

-Following a deadly fire in a locked-down Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship; the rare public unrest contributed to the abrupt reversal of the zero-COVID policy weeks later.
+Following a deadly fire in an Ürümqi apartment block, spontaneous protests erupted across Chinese cities with demonstrators holding blank white sheets of paper as a symbol of censorship.
+Weeks later, the government announced the removal of major COVID control measures, a policy adjustment widely interpreted as a response to the demonstrations.

 social